Pseudotsuga/lab-06-back-end/README.md

 ## Feature #1: Repository Setup

-Number and name of feature:

-Estimate of time needed to complete:
+Estimate of time needed to complete: 0 Mins (I was fortunate enough to have my partner set this up for me.)

-Start time:
+Start time: 8:00 AM

-Finish time:
+Finish time: 8:05 AM

-Actual time needed to complete:
+Actual time needed to complete: 5 Minutes.

 ## Feature #2: Locations

-Number and name of feature:

-Estimate of time needed to complete:
+Estimate of time needed to complete: 40 Minutes.

-Start time:
+Start time: 8:10 AM

-Finish time:
+Finish time: 9:20 AM

-Actual time needed to complete:
+Actual time needed to complete: About half an hour once you subtract the time for my one-on-one.

 ## Feature #3: Weather